-Rain, melted snow and runoff flow into underground storm sewer pipes through our 22,000+ catch basins (or storm drains) on Regina’s roads.
+Rain, melted snow and runoff flow into underground storm sewer pipes through our 22,000+ storm drains on Regina’s roads.

-When catch basins are frozen or filled with debris, storm water and melting snow cannot drain away from alleys, streets or greenspaces next to your property.
-Keep your sidewalk, gutter and the area around catch basins clear for rain, melting ice and snow to enter the drainage system and prevent flooding.
+When storm drains are frozen or filled with debris, storm water and melting snow cannot drain away from alleys, streets or greenspaces next to your property.
+Keep your sidewalk, gutter and the area around storm drains clear for rain, melting ice and snow to enter the drainage system and prevent flooding.

-Everything that enters the catch basins go directly into Wascana Creek untreated.
+Everything that enters the storm drains go directly into Wascana Creek untreated.
 Household products, like paint, oil, and fertilizers, that enter the drains can affect the health of our creeks, rivers and the land surrounding them, as well as the health of wildlife and fish that rely on them.

 7 ways you can help protect Wascana Creek and the Qu’Appelle River: